Art, Media & Design

 A lack of boundaries is what makes contemporary art powerful and subversive.
 This painting course doesn’t emphasize technique or expectation — it harnesses the artist you already are.
 Consider psychological influences and imaginative approaches to creating paintings.
 Although technical instruction will be in painting, you will be encouraged to explore and incorporate non-traditional materials and other media of your choice including drawing, collage, and installation in order to develop individual expression.
 This course is taught in acrylic paint.

-In contemporary society everyone can be a photographer — in this course, you'll learn how to give your photos distinction from the crowd with an experimental edge.
-Explore various photo processes and non-traditional ways to consider the photographic image, including processes such as pinhole cameras and cyanotypes using a variety of films and cameras.
-Your creations from this course will push the boundaries of how one typically relates to photography, images, and the world.
+In contemporary society everyone can be a photographer — in this course, you'll learn how to give your photos distinction from the (digital) crowd.
+Experience the magic of darkroom photography as you develop your own film, create photographs, and explore various darkroom processes and manipulation techniques.
 This course is appropriate for both experienced photographers and beginners.

 Looking to create the perfect protagonist — or adversary — for the story you want to tell?
 Work from your imagination to develop and design original characters.
 Use a variety of traditional and digital media to work through a series of thumbnail sketches that evolve into highly-rendered images suitable for various applications — illustration, animation, comic books, cartoons or graphic novels.